LKummer/break/doc/content/guide/mixins.md

 Places a `@content` block inside a media query enabled for screens of the selected breakpoint size and smaller.

-If the `upper` bound of the selected breakpoint is `null`, the `@content` block will be placed directly with no media query.
+If the `upper` bound does not exist the `@content` block is placed directly with no media query.

 #### Arguments